Bookmark and Share

 Use this Exercise Log spreadsheet to track your daily fitness and strength training progress, as well as your daily weight, hours of sleep, and daily calorie intake.

-The file contains both a 2-day and 3-day Exercise Log.
+The file contains 3 separate worksheets a 2-day, 3-day, or 5-day Exercise Log.
 Choose the one you need based on the number of different exercises you perform each day.
 Print on both sides of the paper, to save trees.

 Using the Exercise Log